tilorspace/rspacectl/README.md

 rspace tag IT303 "template,approved"
 ```

-Tags replace all existing tags on the resource.
-Use a GlobalID so the type is inferred automatically.
+Accepts any GlobalID — the resource type is inferred from the prefix.
+Replaces all existing tags.

 ---